SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 different databases.
 This flexibility comes with additional parameters which require configuration.
 Migrate the legacy database parameters and configure the new one:

 #.
-Setup the messaging queues to the configuration of :ref:`scmaster` in :file:`scmaster.cfg`.
+Set up the messaging queues in the configuration of :ref:`scmaster` in :file:`scmaster.cfg`.

    * Remove or comment the obsolete *dbplugin* plugin manually from :file:`scmaster.cfg`: ::